alibaba0010/hngx-stage2-fastapi-project/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit changes (`git commit -m 'Add AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add AmazingFeature'`).
-4. Push to branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Support